-It’s just past the holidays and lots of multisport athletes opened new devices to replace old tools or to add something useful to their existing quiver.
+It’s just past Amazon Prime Day, and lots of multisport athletes opened new devices to replace old tools or to add something useful to their existing quiver.
 The tech that tracks our training is advancing every year, and athletes can be easily overwhelmed by the sheer number of metrics they can measure.
 I connected with Justin Chester of Tri Coach Colorado to discuss what triathletes should be looking at when they set up device screens to get the most out of their training.

 I selected Justin to join me in this discussion for the same reason I’ve asked him to help me lead coaching certifications in the past–I lean towards the simple, luddite end of the spectrum and Justin embraces all new technology with glee.
 This is not to say that I’m anti tech—far from it.
 It’s also not to say that Justin doesn’t ask his athletes to listen to their bodies.
 We both use numerous coaching tools, and we do it with our own unique balance.